lukejacksonn/blog/posts/oceanwind.md

 This actually works great and ended up inspiring one developer to make a [PR to czs](https://github.com/lukejacksonn/csz/pull/9) (a small CSS-in-JS library I made a while back) which allows you to import CSS files from absolute URLs like this, from within JS modules.
 So I was now up and running with Tailwind in my project!

-So why'd you go and rewrite a perfectly good stylesheet in JavaScript?
+OK.
+So why'd you go and rewrite a perfectly good stylesheet.. in JavaScript?
 Well, using the CDN version of Tailwind comes with a few downsides. these are outlined quite clearly in their documentation:

 - You can't customize Tailwind's default theme
 - You can't use any directives like @apply, @variants, etc.